kfcampbell/kfcampbell.github.io/_posts/2020-05-21-go-for-csharp-people-part-one.markdown

 Sleep on it a little bit, and get back to me.
 It'll sit a little better with you tomorrow, and a little better the day after that.

-So you have all these packages...now what?
+So you have some packages your project depends on...now what?

 ### Go modules